Nuclear Regulatory Commission.

 The nuclear power reactor licensee may make changes to these plans without Commission approval only if the changes do not decrease the effectiveness of the plans and the plans, as changed, continue to meet the standards of § 50.47(b) and the requirements of appendix E to this part.
 The research reactor and/or the fuel facility licensee may make changes to these plans without Commission approval only if these changes do not decrease the effectiveness of the plans and the plans, as changed, continue to meet the requirements of appendix E to this part * * *.
 Proposed changes that decrease the effectiveness of the approved emergency plans may not be implemented without application to and approval by the Commission.

 (a) A change in an emergency plan that results in reducing the licensee's capability to perform an emergency planning function in the event of a radiological emergency.

 (i) Note that other licensee activities could affect the ability to implement the emergency plan effectively.
-Licensees must maintain the effectiveness of their NRC approved emergency plans, up to and including ensuring that changes made to other programs, structures, systems or components do not adversely impact the licensee's ability to effectively implement its emergency plan.
+Licensees must maintain the effectiveness of their NRC approved emergency plans, up to and including ensuring that changes made to other programs, structures, Start Printed Page 50843systems or components do not adversely impact the licensee's ability to effectively implement its emergency plan.
 See Information Notice 2005-19, “Effect of Plant Configuration Changes on the Emergency Plan,” dated July 18, 2005, for additional information.